fluxzero-io/.github/profile/README.md

 ---

-Fluxzero is a next-generation platform for building scalable, resilient, and joyful backend applications.
-But it doesn’t stop at the backend.
-Our vision is to simplify app development across the stack — starting with what matters most: the core logic.
+Fluxzero is a next-generation platform for building zero-boilerplate, scalable, and resilient backend applications.

 You write code that solves real business problems.
 Fluxzero takes care of the 50 things you'd rather not implement.